A physician CV built around the training timeline

 Tips and example

-Enter licensure as Massachusetts #12345 (active) so the state, number, and status are all captured.
-For board certifications, include the issuing board and year, e.g. ABIM — Cardiovascular Disease (2020).
+Enter licensure as Massachusetts #12345 (active) so the state, number, and status are all captured on one line.
+For board certifications, include the issuing board and year: for example ABIM — Cardiovascular Disease, certified 2020.
 Keep training entries in year-range form like 2014–2017.
-The output is plain text that pastes cleanly into Word; use it as an accurate, well-ordered foundation, then apply your preferred template and verify every license and certification detail before submitting.
+The output is plain text that pastes cleanly into Word; use it as an accurate, well-ordered foundation, verify every license and certification detail against primary sources, and apply your preferred template before submitting to a credentialing office or recruiter.